Podcast: Living With Mental Illness in the Lockdown

 The lockdown has been ongoing for several months, and it is difficult for everyone.
 Adjusting to the 'new normal', the isolation and the uncertainty have caused an increase in our anxiety and depressive episodes.

 How are people with mental illnesses dealing with this time?
-For Isha, the lockdown has worsened her anxiety and BDP diagnosis and pushed her to the edge of darkness.
+For some, like Isha, the lockdown has worsened her anxiety and borderline personality disorder diagnosis and pushed her to the edge of darkness.

 But for Maria, the lockdown provided an escape from her unhealthy routines and forced her to reckon with her emotions and behaviour patterns.
-"I had to really sit down with my emotions, and it has helped me immensely.
-In a lockdown, I could focus on myself without unhealthy distractions, and I was able to form healthy patterns.
-I exercise more often, my sleep pattern has become regularised, my online therapy helps as I was anxious to go in person before, and I have found healthy outlets like cooking.”
+"I had to really sit down with my emotions, and it has helpled me immensely.
+In lockdown, I could fous on myself without unhealthy distractions, and I was able to form healthy patterns.
+I exercise more often, my sleep pattern has become regularized, my online therapy helps as I was anxious to go in person before, and I have found healthy outlets like cooking."

 Subscribe To Our Daily Newsletter And Get News Delivered Straight To Your Inbox.